-Most people think of telescopes as long tubes, where you look through one end and point the other in the direction you want to view (think pirates)
+When most people think of telescopes as long tubes, where you look through one end and point the other in the direction you want to view (think pirates, djarrrr)

-This is a refractor and uses lenses to magnify the image, bringing it to focus at the eyepiece.
+This is a refractor, the same type of telescopes those pirates used.
+It uses lenses to magnify the image, bringing it to focus at the eyepiece.